lbraglia/RStata/README.md

 ```
 > x <- data.frame(a = rnorm(3), b = letters[1:3])
 > (y <- stata("replace a = 2", data.in = x, data.out = TRUE))
-. do RStata.do

-. use RStataDataIn
-(Written by R.              )

 . replace a = 2
 (3 real changes made)

-. saveold RStataDataOut
-file RStataDataOut.dta saved

-. exit, clear STATA
   a b
 1 2 a
 2 2 b